scriptabuild/eventstore/docs/index.md

 ## So, what is Eventsourcing?

-Eventsourcing is described quite well by in [this article by Martin Fowler](https://martinfowler.com/eaaDev/EventSourcing.html).

 Instead of storing and updating the store to always show a view of the data at some point in time, eventsourcing lets you keep all the changes made to to the data.